libretime/libretime/docs/admin-manual/uninstall.md

 We recommend using **disposable devices** for your installations, so you can delete your old system and install on a fresh one easily without worrying about old files.

-If you do not have a way use disposable devices, below are commands that should help you remove most of the LibreTime files from your system.
+If you don't have a way use disposable devices, below are commands that should help you remove most of the LibreTime files from your system.

 :::warning

-Use these commands at your **own risk**, we cannot guarantee that these commands are always up to date!
+Use these commands at your **own risk**, we can't guarantee that these commands are always up to date.

 :::